mdn/advanced-js-fundamentals-ck/tutorials/04-events/02-event-bubbling.md

 });
 ```

-If you click on the button, you'll see that the event bubbles up through the `.parent` and `.grandparent` elements as well.
+If you click on the button, you'll see that the events all bubbles up through the `.parent` and `.grandparent` elements — this provides a more explicit proof than the solutions you may come up with for the previous question.

 ### The Event Object